 The following is generic advice for taking leave from practice and becoming Non-Practising.
 If you have any queries or your individual circumstances fall outside this advice, practitioners should contact the Board.

 Process for becoming Non-Practising

 - During the practising year – You must contact the Board’s office to request your practising status be changed to Non-Practising.
 You will become Non-Practising from a defined date.
 As you have already paid your APC fee, there is no further fee for this.

 - At renewals – Follow the steps online for making a Non-Practising declaration and pay the relevant fee.

 Supervision (excluding prescribing – see next section)

-If your practise is currently being supervised, please arrange for your supervisor to sign you off on the MyCCP platform when you go on leave.
-On return to practice, you will need to make arrangements to be supervised again and complete your supervision period; don’t forget to ensure your supervisor signs you on as the Board counts your supervision period from that date.
+If your practice is currently being supervised, please arrange for your supervisor to SIGN OFF on the MyCCP platform when you go on leave.
+On return to practice, you will need to make arrangements to be supervised again and complete your supervision period; don’t forget to ensure your supervisor completes their SIGN ON as the Board counts your supervision period from that date.

-Only registered dietitians with a current APC can be supervisors.
-Therefore, if you are a supervisor you will need to ensure your supervisees are made aware you are taking leave (changing your status to Non-Practising) and you will need to sign off as their supervisor on the MyCCP platform.
-They will need to arrange a new supervisor.
+Only Registered Dietitians with a current APC can be supervisors.
+Therefore, if you are a supervisor you will need to ensure your supervisees are made aware that you are taking leave (changing your status to Non-Practising) and you will need to SIGN OFF as their supervisor on the MyCCP platform.
+They will need to arrange for a new supervisor.

-- If you are a prescriber the Board strongly recommends that you continue to undertake the annual prescribing update while you are on leave from practice to ensure a smooth return to prescribing and that you therefore retain the prescribing endorsement.
+- If you are a prescriber the Board strongly recommends that you continue to undertake the MOODLE annual prescribing update while you are on leave from practice to ensure a smooth return to prescribing and that you therefore retain the prescribing endorsement.